tachiyomiorg/website/src/help/faq/README.md

 #### Version 5 API Rewrite

-##### Do I need to log in to search?
-You do not need to log in to MangaDex to read manga anymore.

-##### Can I read and download manga from MangaDex right now?
-Reading and downloading works fine.

-##### Why are there no new manga updates?
-There are no new uploads as the frontend is not up yet, so the scanlators cannot upload anything new.

 ##### Why are all my manga saying "Manga ID format has changed, migrate from MangaDex to MangaDex to continue reading"?
 You need to [migrate](./source-migration.md) all your MangaDex manga from MangaDex to MangaDex as MangaDex has changed their manga ID system from IDs to UUIDs.

-##### Will I lose my downloads if I migrate?
-Downloads from before will not be removed or lost by the app.

 ##### Why can I not restore from a JSON backup?
 JSON backups are now unusable due to the ID change.
 You will have to manually re-add your manga.